sagemath/trac_to_gh/Issue 1275.md

 # Issue 1275: [with bundle] implementation of QQbar

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1275

 Original creator: cwitty